 Review summary: Canon 1D X Mark II vs Pentax K-70

 So what conclusions can be drawn?
-Which of the two cameras – the Canon 1D X Mark II or the Pentax K-70 – has the upper hand?
-Below is a summary of the relative strengths of each of the two contestants.
+Is there a clear favorite between the Canon 1D X Mark II and the Pentax K-70?
+The listing below highlights the relative strengths of the two models.

 Advantages of the Canon EOS-1D X Mark II: